Back to Blog

 2. Facebook Does Not Show Up in Google Searches

-When a homeowner in Lake Havasu City searches for "garage door repair near me" or "best paver company in Havasu," Google is pulling results from websites, not Facebook pages.
+When a homeowner in Lake Havasu City or Bullhead City searches for "garage door repair near me" or "best paver company in Havasu," Google is pulling results from websites, not Facebook pages.
 Your Facebook page might show up buried on page two or three, but it will almost never appear in the Local Pack (the map results at the top) where the real clicks happen.

 A properly optimized website with local SEO built in puts you directly in front of customers who are actively searching for what you sell.
 These are the highest-intent leads your business can get, and Facebook simply cannot deliver them.